Latest News

 Park Pavilion Groundbreaking

 The 195 District celebrated the groundbreaking for the 195 District Park Pavilion to mark the start of construction on the facility that will feature year-round dining, public bathrooms, and support space for park operations.
 The Pavilion will open in 2025.
-Learn more about the project here [link to project page] and read the full press release here.
+Learn more about the project here and read the full press release here.

 Read More